SprinHsieh/SprinHsieh/README.md

 - 👋 Hi, I’m @SprinHsieh
-- 👀 I’m interested in Python, BASH, and Machine Learning
+- 👀 I’m interested in Python, BASH, PyGame, and Machine Learning
 - 🌱 I’m currently learning Computational Chemistry
 - 💞️ I’m looking to collaborate on nothing, I hope I will be able to answer this soon